ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 Admittedly this definition is a little more complicated than one might hope, but it's still extremely concise and declarative - there's only a little bit of noise added.
-However, again we should note there was no need to write type class instances, perform explicit recursion or deal with meta-data - `generic-sop` stayed out of way and gave us just what we needed.
+However, again we should note there was no need to write type class instances, perform explicit recursion or deal with meta-data - `generics-sop` stayed out of way and gave us just what we needed.

 ### Conclusion